-Acellus Academy offers online enrollment for homeschoolers for grade level courses in math, science, social studies, and language arts with a few electives available for the elementary and middle school levels.
+Acellus Academy offers online enrollment to homeschoolers in kindergarten through twelfth grade with courses in math, science, social studies, and language arts with a few electives available for the elementary and middle school levels.
 High school level offers a much broader selection of options and electives with courses for both remedial and AP levels.
 There are plenty of tech and career prep electives but foreign language courses are very limited.

 Courses align with national standards, including the Common Core State Standards for math and language arts.

 All courses are presented by experienced teachers in pre-recorded lessons that students access online.
 This means students can access courses any time they wish rather than at set times.
 They can also begin courses at any time of the year.
 Enrollment fees can be paid by the month or the year.

 Lessons are presented by teachers in brief segments then students answer questions or solve problems based on lesson material.
 Questions are scored immediately.
 Unit exams, a mid-term exam, and final exam and provided within each course to ensure that students master the material before moving forward.

 Students will usually complete a number of segments each session.
 Most video segments are shorter than ten minutes.
 Questions vary in the amount of time required.
 Some might be as brief as five multiple choice questions while others (usually at higher grade levels) might include a lengthy reading passage with questions.
 Segments tend to be longer as students move up through grade levels.

 Acellus incorporates complex algorithms to adapt material for students.
 I could not see “behind the scenes” to identify when or how this might be happening, so my explanation of the adaptations are based on information from Acellus.
 They claim to have done a great deal of research to create and continually improve the program.

 For example, because so many students begin classes with critical gaps in their background knowledge, Acellus occasionally presents what they call “swiss cheese problems” that identify deficiencies so that the system can adapt to fill gaps.